-Romanos Priftis is a Senior Economist in the Canadian Economic Analysis (CEA) Department.
+Romanos Priftis is a Principal Researcher in the Canadian Economic Analysis (CEA) Department.
 His research interests include macroeconomics, monetary economics, fiscal policy, and DSGE modeling.
-Prior to joining the Bank, Romanos held a position in the Modeling Unit of DG ECFIN at the European Commission.
+Prior to joining the Bank in 2017, Romanos held a position in the Modeling Unit of DG ECFIN at the European Commission.
 He received his Ph.D. in Economics from the European University Institute in 2015.

 Staff Working Papers

 The Macroeconomic Effects of Quantitative Easing in the Euro Area: Evidence from an Estimated DSGE ModelThis paper estimates an open-economy dynamic stochastic general equilibrium model with Bayesian techniques to analyse the macroeconomic effects of the European Central Bank’s (ECB’s) quantitative easing (QE) programme.
 Using data on government debt stocks and yields across maturities, we identify the parameter governing portfolio adjustment in the private sector.